 The next major type of actor, the power pool, began to emerge in 1971.
 Following a blackout in the northeastern U.S. on November 9, 1965, utilities in some regions formed power pools to improve the management and reliability of generation and transmission.
 Power pools were multi-utility contractual arrangements under which the signatories coordinated operations and maintenance outages, set standards, and arranged money-saving exchanges between members and with neighboring systems.
-At the same time, the nation's utilities voluntarily created "regional reliability councils" for additional coordination for economic and reliability purposes.
+17 At the same time, the nation's utilities voluntarily created "regional reliability councils" for additional coordination for economic and reliability purposes.

 The oil price shocks of the 1970s led Congress to enact the Public Utility Regulatory Policies Act of 1978 (PURPA).
 One prominent feature of PURPA, relevant to electric industry structure, was its Section 210.
-Congress there created a new category of electricity generator called the "qualifying facility" (QF).
+In that section, Congress there created a new category of electricity generator called the "qualifying facility" (QF).
 Congress's goals were to diversify the types of companies generating electricity and to reduce the nation's dependence on fossil fuels.
-A QF had to be 50% or less owned by a traditional utility and had to be a renewable generator or a co-generator, but a firm could own QFs in any (or many) locations because QFs did not need to be part of an integrated and contiguous system.
-The new law required utilities to connect QFs with the grid and to purchase distribution systems in rural areas.
-See, 7 U.S.C.
-31 at www4.law.cornell.edu/uscode/html/uscode07/usc\sup\01\7\10\31.html
+To that end, Congress required that a traditional utility not own 50% or more of any QF, and that any QF had to be a renewable generator or a co-generator.
+However, a firm could own QFs in any (or many) locations, and QFs